-Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5,000.00 or less, this amount shall be paid to the employee in cash.
+Section 8.
+To the extent allowable under law, effective as soon as practical thereafter, the Employer will adopt a tax-qualified Leave Payout Plan.
+All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5,000.00 or less, this amount shall be paid to the employee in cash.
 Amounts of in excess of the maximum allowable amount will be paid to the employee in cash.